IAMAl/Bumblebee/README.md

 The datum's width can be aligned with a line size of cache memory in host processor having data prefetch function.
 The ring-buffer has sequential access manner, so the prefetching works well with cache line alighnment.
 The host processor can efficiently provide datum to GPU without additional overheads.

 KV cache can be implemented by the ring-buffer having fixed size.
-It simple manaaged by the pointers.
-The encoder write into the ring-buffer and then write write pointer may be updated.
-The decoder read from the ring-buffer and then read pointer may be updated.
-The ordetred tensors make a sequential accesses to the ring-buffer, so the ring-buffer placed in linear addressing memory is sufficient, and utilized by the accessings.
+It is simply managed by the pointers.
+The encoder writes into the ring-buffer and then the write pointer may be updated.
+The decoder reads from the ring-buffer and then the read pointer may be updated.
+The ordetred tensors make a sequential accesses to the ring-buffer, so the ring-buffer placed in linear addressing memory is sufficient, and utilized by the sequential accessings.

 The masking in decoder takes only a part of matrix for Q*K^T matrix multiplication, therefore attention can skip the unnecessary data loadings and calculations.
 The FlashAttention uses a tiliing  before softmax operation for scoring attention.
 A ring-buffer for decoder's input from its output works for the right-shift for input, and masking taking only necessary part is supported by the ring-buffer's sequential data arrengement that has explicit data placement in the linear addressing memory.